1RaY-1/termux-setup/README.md

 # About
-Bash script that installs my termux setup
+Setup bash script for termux

 # My setup